 California

+With geothermal features, mud pots, and lava rocks aplenty, Lassen Volcanic National Park is a West Coast vacation alternative to Yellowstone.
+This northern California park has acres of hydrothermal attractions with fantastic names like Bumpass Hell, Fart Gulch, and Devils Kitchen.
 Manzanita Lake offers swimming, hiking, and camping.
 The Southwest Area of the park has the best-known geothermal areas as well as steep, rugged terrain and beautiful vistas.
 Butte Lake Area features views of Cinder Cone, the youngest volcano in the park.

-Where to Stay in Lassen Volcanic National Park
+Where to stay in Lassen Volcanic National Park

-Close the Loomis Museum and visitors center, Manzanita Lake Campground offers rustic one-room, two-room, and bunkhouse cabins.
+Close to the Loomis Museum and visitors center, Manzanita Lake Campground offers rustic one-room, two-room, and bunkhouse cabins.
 There are miles of hiking trails around Manzanita Lake, and kayaks are available for rent at the camper store.
 The nearby museum contains exhibits about the eruption of Lassen Peak, and the visitors center has information about other popular locations in the park.

 10. Assateague Island National Seashore